SimpleDataLabsInc/onpremdocs/controlplane.md

 </details>

 Note that the appropriate operator image and docker image registry secretname is to be passed in the above yaml.

+**Things to check** _A deployment with a pod for prophecy operator should be created after deploying above yaml._

 ### Ingress Resources
 The yamls for ingress resources for exposing some services outside the K8s cluster are given below.